rafimrfdn/portfolio/src/posts/0026-how-to-connect-a-two-ec2-instances-database-and-files-transfer-using-aws-cli.md

 --output text)
 ```

+Explanation:

-The command creates an EFS mount target.
+- The `aws efs create-mount-target` command creates an EFS mount target.
+- The `--file-system-id` option specifies the file system ID.
+- The `--subnet-id` option specifies the subnet ID.
+- The `--security-groups` option specifies the security group ID.
+- The `--query` option specifies the query to retrieve the mount target ID.
+- The `--output` option specifies the output format.

 ### Step 3: Mount the EFS File System to Two EC2 Instances